People's Pledge: Campaign strategy

 The People's Pledge was a cross-party political campaign to bring about a binding yes or no referendum in the United Kingdom on the issue of Britain's continued membership of the European Union.
-It aimed to achieve this by making sure that only prospective candidates or sitting MPs standing for election to the House of Commons in the next United Kingdom general election who promise to support the holding of such a referendum, are elected.
+It aimed to achieve this by making sure that only prospective candidates or sitting MPs standing for election to the House of Commons in the 2015 general election who promise to support the holding of such a referendum, are elected.
 Specifically, it asked voters to sign up to a pledge via the campaign's website to only support such candidates.
 In addition to showing the total number of signatories, the campaign would also present those figures broken down by constituency.

 The campaign claimed this breakdown would be particularly effective in swaying the outcome in the 100 most marginal seats.
 In addition, the campaign sought to make available to all who signed the pledge, the voting record of their local MP on European issues.
 Co-founder Christopher Bruni-Lowe outlined the strategy of the campaign in the November edition of Total Politics magazine in an article titled "Putting voters back in charge".

 The pledge that voters are urged to sign is worded as follows:

 Early activities

 AV referendum

 The People's Pledge announced its first ground campaign in Sheffield Hallam on 4 and 5 May 2011, which was publicized by the Evening Standard.
 The campaign was launched to coincide with the referendum on the Alternative Vote and targeted Deputy Prime Minister Nick Clegg over perceived changes of position over the holding of a referendum on Britain's membership of the European Union.
 The Sheffield Star reported that an actor dressed as "Cleggy Pollard" (after Vicky Pollard, a TV show character with the catchphrase "Yeah But, No But") toured Clegg's Sheffield constituency as voters went to the polls.
 Seddon announced "the object of the campaign is to highlight the Lib-Dem leader's betrayal of promises, such as student fees and the EU referendum, since he joined the Coalition....
 We're drawing attention to a politician who cannot make up his mind on anything."
-Dan Hannan, writing in The Daily Telegraph blog, said "at last someone draws attention to Nick Clegg's referendum hypocrisy".
+Daniel Hannan, writing in The Daily Telegraph blog, said "at last someone draws attention to Nick Clegg's referendum hypocrisy".

 Both the Evening Standard and Sunday Express reported that Seddon had been denied entry into the House of Commons while carrying leaflets with images of Nick Clegg mocked up as Vicky Pollard.
 On his way to see John Cryer MP, Seddon had the leaflets confiscated before being allowed entry.